louisslee/gallery-card/README.md

 # ps
-This repo clone from TarheelGrad1998/gallery-card, the only change is to add vertical display mode, in which vertical videos work well.
+This repo clones from TarheelGrad1998/gallery-card, the only change is to add vertical display mode, in which vertical videos work well.

 # Gallery Card